killermann/ipm/content/gift-economy.md

 ---
 It&#8217;s Pronounced Metrosexual operates within the [gift economy][1] (just like [hues][2], which IPM is part of).

 What this means, generally, is that I don&#8217;t set a &#8220;price&#8221; as a barrier.
-Instead, I do everything I can to offer everything here as a gift (from the [resources][3], to the [campus programs][4]), and allow those who receive the gift to reciprocate based on ability, gratitude, and/or what feels fair.
+Instead, I do everything I can to offer everything here as a gift (from the resources & [downloads](/downloads/), to the campus programs that started IPM), and allow those who receive the gift to [reciprocate](/support/) based on ability, gratitude, and/or what feels fair.

 For me, access is a core tenet to social justice, so constructing financial barriers preventing people from accessing my work feels wrong &#8212; it would be antithetical to the goals of the work itself.